- Understanding Middleware: The Backbone of IT Integration

 Secure Permissions-Based Visibility

-Implementing Secure Permissions:
+Implementing Secure Permissions

 - Enforce Through Tools: Use middleware monitoring tools to enforce these roles and responsibilities.